Get Relief from TMJ Pain

 Understanding Temporomandibular Joint (TMJ) Pain

-You can feel these joints of the TMJ structure just in front of your ears whenever you open and close your jaw (for example, when eating or talking).
-Symptoms of TMJ disorders and TMJ pain can range from mild to chronic pain, including pain in the jaw joint, facial pain, jaw pain, upper and lower teeth pain, or any other discomfort in attached structures such as muscles and ligaments.
+The temporomandibular joints (TMJs) connect the lower jawbone (formally the “mandible”) to the temporal bone at the bottom of the skull on the left and right sides of the head.
+You can feel these joints sliding and turning in your jaw just in front of your ears whenever you open and close your mouth.
+Symptoms of TMJ disorders can range from mild to chronic pain, including jaw joint pain, facial pain, pain in the upper and lower teeth, discomfort in attached structures such as muscles and ligaments, ear pain, headaches, and migraines.

 Three Types of TMJ Disorder